What is colonoscopy?

 After a colonoscopy, you can expect the following:

-- You may have abdominal cramping or bloating during the first hour after the procedure.
+- You may feel cramping in your abdomen or bloating during the first hour after the procedure.

 - After the procedure, you—or a friend or family member—will receive instructions on how to care for yourself after the procedure.
 You should follow all instructions.